jrasmusson/ios-professional-course/Bankey/7-Account-Summary-Cell/README.md

 - text: `Account name`
 - topSpace: `16pts` (multiplier or x2)
 - leading:  `16pts` (multiplier or x2)
+- trailing: ignore for now (this is enough to define)

 ```swift
 let nameLabel = UILabel()